adedomin/monjs/README.md

 Services should Ideally be nagios compatible commands.
 Like hosts, they have an alias which is denoted by name.
 A service must be associated with only one, sigular host (future versions may allow for grouping common hosts).
-The service must also have a command; the command is justa path to a executable on the server or a command which can be found in monjs's configured process.env.PATH (see the config file).
+The service must also have a command; the command is just a path to an executable on the server or a command which can be found in monjs's configured process.env.PATH (see the config file).
 Interval is the frequency, in miliseconds, the command is executed.

 In the web ui, args is just a string which is automatically split into an array.